t-regx/t-regx.github.io/docs/overview.md

 ...developers must stop for a moment and think:
  - Will the `$subject` match the pattern `$p`?
- - Will this trigger a warning if I messed up my regexp?
+ - Will this trigger a warning if I mess up my regexp?
  - Will this return `null`/`''`, if the `$subject` doesn't match?
  - Is `$match` a `string[]` or a `string[][]`?
  - Will this return *my value*?
 Or *my value* nested in arrays?